Megan Thee Stallion Says She Has No Peace Since Tory Lanez Shooting

+During the hearing, Tory Lanez spoke for several minutes, according to reporter Meghann Cuniff, where he said Megan is “someone I still care for dearly to this day” and said, “the victim’s my friend.”

+He also would speak about the mutual loss of their mothers.
+“We both lost our mothers.
+We would sit there and drink, and drink until we got numb,” Tory Lanez said.

-As his sentencing began, the court was back in session for Tory Lanez on Monday.
-In a statement by Megan Thee Stallion, the rap superstar says she cannot be in a room with Lanez and has yet to find peace.
+In a statement from Megan Thee Stallion, read on day one of the sentencing, the rap superstar says she cannot be in a room with Lanez and has yet to find peace.

 Thee Stallion’s statement revealed that not only is she still reeling from the trauma, Lanez has yet to take responsibility for his actions.
 According to TMZ, Hot Girl Meg stated first, Lanez attempted to blame the system and is not attempting to use childhood trauma as an excuse.